 Today’s Employees Need Flexibility and 24/7 Access to Their Workplace Tools

 In a 2017 survey, VMware and Forbes Insights polled 2,000 CIOs and frontline employees to assess their perspectives and approaches to digital transformation and cloud workspace implementation.
-The survey found that only 18% of businesses had converted to a fully digital environment.
-59% were “transitioning,” and 29% still used traditional office-centered systems.
+Results of the survey showed that only 18% of businesses had converted to a fully digital environment, while 59% were “transitioning” and 29% still relied upon traditional office-centered systems.

-Another recent study, this one performed by the Society of Human Resource Management, found that 60% of employers offered a remote work option, but it was only for ad hoc, intermittent absences.
-In addition, only 22% of employers provided a full-time remote work option.
+Another recent study, this one conducted by the Society of Human Resource Management, found that 60% of employers offered a remote work option, but only for ad hoc, intermittent absences.
+Additionally, only 22% of employers provided a full-time remote work option.

-Overcoming “Bring Your Own Device” Nightmares With Cloud Workspaces
+Overcoming BYOD (Bring Your Own Device) Nightmares With Cloud Workspaces

-While most employees crave the flexibility and accessibility of remote work, it can become a logistical nightmare for IT professionals.
-With each employee having three or more potential endpoint devices, securing and controlling access to the business’ data can be challenging, to say the least.
+While most employees crave flexibility and accessibility for work, this can become a logistical nightmare for IT professionals.
+With each employee having three (or more!) potential endpoint devices, there is a real challenge to secure and control access to a business’s data.

-On average, IT has to support 11 different types of devices, seven cloud services, and countless other software applications.
-Ensuring compliance and protecting that many endpoints is the workplace equivalent of herding cats.
-An IT team can do it, but it’s frustrating, time-consuming, and often futile.
+On average, IT needs to support eleven different types of devices, seven cloud services, and countless software applications.
+Ensuring compliance and protecting that many endpoints is the workplace can prove to be frustrating, time-consuming, and often futile.

-Some businesses are concerned that remote work will lead to distractions, decreased productivity, and less communication, they’re usually mistaken.
-Research suggests that most companies that implement a cloud workspace see substantial benefits.
+Some businesses are concerned that remote work will lead to distractions, decreased productivity, and less communication, but this concern is often unnecessary.
+Research suggests that companies implementing a cloud workspace actually see substantial benefits.

-Modern employees don’t think of “work” as a brick-and-mortar place; it’s a state of mind and an activity.
-They don’t always need to huddle around a conference table to whiteboard ideas.
-Instead, many of them prefer using applications to collaborate and share ideas online.
-Cloud workspace options make this information-sharing easier and more secure.
+Modern employees think of work less as a brick-and-mortar place, and more like a state of mind and activity.
+Employees no longer feel the need to always huddle around a conference table and whiteboard ideas.
+Instead, many prefer using applications to collaborate and share ideas online.
+Cloud workspace options make this information sharing easier and more secure.

-When businesses leverage cloud workspaces, their applications and software are available through the cloud, allowing their team to access them safely from any device and any location.
-They can share applications, data, and ideas in real-time – no matter the circumstances.
-Notably, VMware’s survey noted a 16% increase in collaboration and decision-making speed when companies adopted cloud workspaces.
+When businesses leverage cloud workspaces, their applications and software are available through the cloud, thereby allowing teams to access them safely from any device and location.
+They can also share applications, data, and ideas in real-time – no matter the circumstances.
+Notably, VMware’s survey showed a 16% increase in collaboration and decision-making speed when companies adopted cloud workspaces.

 Improved Efficiency and Productivity

 Many organizations operate under strict regulatory guidelines.
-Whether that’s HIPAA, PCI, ITAR, or the Rules of Professional Conduct, they typically have to do more than ensure compliance – they also have to prove it.
+Whether that’s HIPAA, PCI, ITAR, the Rules of Professional Conduct, or any other regulations, they usually need to do more than just ensure compliance – they also must prove it.

-When it comes to compliance, a cloud workspace can help you withstand an auditor or insurance company’s scrutiny.
-Many hosted cloud workspaces essentially include “security as a service,” ensuring that data is protected and meets industry-specific criteria.
+When it comes to compliance, the right cloud workspace can help you withstand an auditor or insurance company’s scrutiny.
+Many hosted cloud workspaces essentially include “security as a service,” which ensures that data is protected and meets industry-specific criteria.